 2. Binance Smart Chain – $5B

 4. Avalanche – $846m

 What is Total Value Locked (TVL)?

-Total Value Locked, or TVL, as the name suggests, indicates how much money has been locked up for a certain amount of time on that chain.
+Total Value Locked, or TVL, as the name suggests in one example, indicates how much money has been locked up for a certain amount of time on that chain.

 This is usually done on Proof of State consensus networks like Ethereum and can be compared to illiquid security holdings like closed-end funds.

 What is the significance of Total Value Locked (TVL)?

 - It can be used as a measure of the overall health and success of a project

 - It can be used to track user engagement and activity